SnowflakePowered/shiragame/README.md

 shiragame also guarantees a semantically versioned schema for the convenience of its users.
 See [shiratsu](https://github.com/SnowflakePowered/shiratsu) for the database schema specification.

-A new revision of shiragame is published approximately once a month.
+A new revision of shiragame is published approximately once a week.
 Database generation is automated with [shiratsu](https://github.com/SnowflakePowered/shiratsu).

 ## Legal